 Generally, investors are tempted to Increase their investments in rising markets as every day they see their money grow, but actually, it should happen the other way around.
 In the Downmarket, the investments should increase so as to gain more in the rising markets.

 This makes the point to review the cash flow and see if there is any possibility to Increase the Investments.

 - Rebalance your Asset Allocation

 3-5% of volatility is a regular one, your SIPs will take care of it.
-But when you see mid-cap index to fall around 24% in a year to date return, and Small cap to fall around 30%, this makes a point to review the asset allocation of the portfolio and see if there is any rebalancing requires.
+But when you see the mid-cap index fall around 24% in a year-to-date return, and Small-cap to fall around 30%, this makes a point to review the asset allocation of the portfolio and see if there is any rebalancing requirement.

-Rebalancing does not also mean going high on equity looking at its low levels.
-It should always be as per the long-term Asset Allocation you have decided while writing your Investment plan.
+Rebalancing does not always mean going high on equity looking at its low levels.
+It should be as per the long-term Asset Allocation you have decided while writing your Investment plan.

 4. Review your Goals

-You must be thinking what the market volatility has to do with the goals?
+You must be thinking about what the market volatility has to do with the goals?
 Right?

 See, if there are the goals that you are investing for and that goal is not the “Returns” then it is important for you to review the goals.
 Returns are the by-product which you will get when you follow the strategy so it can’t be a goal.

 If your goal is arriving in the next 2-3 years, I believe you should take your money out, at least what is required to fund that goal should be into some safe investments now.